slowernews/wisdom-tldr/chapters/introduction.md

 > *"It isn’t what we say or think that defines us, but what we do."
 -- Jane Austen*

-> *"You are what you do, not what you say you’ll do."
+> *"You are what you do, not what you say you’ll do." (...)
+"I am not what happened to me, I am what I choose to become."
 -- Carl Jung*

 > *"How we spend our days is how we spend our lives."